 Ensures that rented properties in Wales are fit for human habitation, including the provision of an adequate Fire and Carbon Monoxide alarm system.

-The consultation proposed to amend the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 and Approved Document J, with the aim of extending the existing private rented legislation to socially rented properties.
+The consultation proposed to amend the Smoke and Carbon Monoxide Alarm (England) Regulations 2015, with the aim of extending the existing private rented legislation to socially rented properties.